wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.5.0 =
+- (25 Nov 2013) Fixed an issue preventing hashtags from working properly and added i18n internationalisation support, with Spanish the first language to be supported - many thanks to Maria Ramos at [webhostinghub.com](http://www.webhostinghub.com/)!

 = 1.4.4 =
 - (13 Nov 2013) Replaced use of split() with explode() as the former has been deprecated, allowed entering of empty usernames and hashtags,